(first posted 10/4/2011)

 The C3 Audi was available with a raft of VW family engines in Europe, including four cylinders.
 For the US, the 827-family engine sprouted an additional cylinder, but that already appeared in the previous generation 5000, in 1976.
 It was the first gasoline five cylinder engine, if we’re not counting airplane radials.
 Or my ’68 Dodge van with an oil-fouled plug.

-I have yet to find a C2 Audi, but I live in hope.
+I have yet to find a C2 Audi, but I live in hope (update: here’s a Cohort capsule of one).
 Used to be so many of them in LA.
 If I remember correctly, the C3 was really an evolution of the C2, which in many ways perhaps deserves more recognition for its influence.
 The turbo version was a highly admired car in its day.

 Never mind finding a C1 Audi 100.
 They were quite popular here once upon a time too, but not exactly famous for their durability either.
-The whole story of how it came to be is fascinating…another day.
+The whole story of how it came to be is fascinating…another day (update: here’s our CC on one posted at the Cohort).

 But it was the C3 Audi 5000 that suddenly became America’s new sweetheart.
 And 5000s were to be seen everywhere in fashion-conscious American suburbs.
 By 1985, Audi sales in the US were 74k; pretty impressive.
 And then…